ZhixingHong/digitalCV/readme.md

 ## Zhixing Hong
 _Statistics, Data Analyst_
-Hangzhou, China & Toronto, Canada  🇨🇳➖🇨🇦
+🇨🇳Hangzhou, China & Toronto, Canada🇨🇦

 You can use the [editor on GitHub](https://github.com/ZhixingHong/digitalCV/edit/gh-pages/readme.md) to maintain and preview the content for your website in Markdown files.